 Four of us brought dolls or action men.
 Three of us brought balls to kick.
 Six of us brought toys with wheels.
 Two of us brought soft animals etc

-- Write each of the three questions on an envelope.
+- Write each of the three survey questions on an envelope.
 Pin the envelopes up where everyone can reach them.

 - Put the named pictures (answers) in the appropriate envelope.

 - Send home the family and whānau letter regarding answering the investigative question "What are the favourite fruits of our class and their families?"

 In preparation for the next three days, make a set of picture sheets for each pair by photocopying the answers (8 per sheet of A4).
 It is worth taking the time to make copies as it gives everyone the opportunity to sort and display the data.